Cars brands and logos that start with H

 Hudson Logo

-Between 1909 and 1954, the Hudson Motor Car Company was a car brand in Detroit, Michigan, USA.
-The corporation got its name from the name of Joseph L. Hudson, who had financed its creation.
-Among the founders was Roy D. Chapin, Sr. The first car – the Twenty was made in the year of its founding, becoming the cheapest in the US.
-In addition to the widespread mass production of affordable cars, the brand is also known for developing innovative innovations for cars and a 6-cylinder engine.
-In 1919, the brand created a joint production with Essex, with which the cooperation ceased in 1932.
+Between 1909 and 1954, there was a car brand called Hudson Motor Car Company in Detroit, Michigan, United States.
+The corporation was named after the surname of Joseph L. Hudson, who financed its creation.
+Among the founders was Roy D. Chapin Sr. The company’s first automobile, the Twenty, was produced in the year the company was founded and became the cheapest automobile in the United States.
+In addition to the widespread mass production of affordable cars, the brand is also known for developing innovative automotive designs and the 6-cylinder engine.
+In 1919, the brand formed a joint production partnership with Essex, which ended in 1932.

 Hulme Supercars